katchaika/dyn-challenge/README.md

 ### 2. Upgrading to Tailwind 4

 Tailwind v3 was upgraded to v4.
 The tailwind.config.cjs file was removed and the theme variables were moved to main.css.
-In DynInput.vue, lang="scss" was removed and replaced with @reference "@/assets/main.css" to make @apply work correctly.
+In DynInput.vue was added @reference "@/assets/main.css" to make @apply work correctly.
-The button.scss file was renamed to button.css, and styles were updated to work without SCSS.
+Installing postcss for using SCSS.

 ### 3. Lean UI vs Inline Validation